Experienced a pay cut? Here’s what to do next:

 Remember the part about feeling like living on a budget is restricting?
 It really doesn’t have to be.
 As you consider how to budget when you hate budgeting, find room in your budget to reward yourself for making financial progress.
 If you’ve made headway toward a big financial goal, celebrate!

 Tracking your progress is a key part of making a budget when you hate budgeting, and Schumm recommends doing this with charts, graphs and even a “thermometer.”
 One creative budgeting idea is to draw a large thermometer on a piece of poster board (or create a digital representation), add marks for different milestones and color it in as you get closer to your goal.
 Then, decide when to reward yourself.
 Once the chart shows that you’ve paid off 50 percent of your debt, for example, treat yourself.
-Maybe a meal at your favorite local restaurant or a ticket to see your favorite band in concert?
+Maybe ordering takeout from your favorite local restaurant or streaming the newest release for movie night?

 If the word “budget” has negative connotations for you—if it makes you feel anxious or overwhelmed, like you’re focusing too much on what you can’t afford—try thinking of your budget as a guide to help you build a better future.
 It is possible to make a budget when you hate budgeting.